A New Testament Look at Hanukkah

 Jesus Celebrated Hanukkah

-Most modern Jewish celebrations can be traced to, and are rooted in, God's instruction for Holydays in the Old testament.
-Hanukkah however is not mentioned in the Old because its events occurred in the 400 years between the two Testaments.
+Most modern Jewish celebrations can be traced to, and are rooted in, God's instruction for Holydays in the Old Testament.
+Hanukkah, however, is not mentioned in the Old because its events occurred in the 400 years between the two Testaments.
 These 400 years were known as the "silent years" because it is the last we hear of the prophets until Jesus is born.

 Now it was the Feast of Dedication (Hanukkah) in Jerusalem, and it was winter.
-And Jesus walked in the temple, in Solomon’s porch. ~ John 10:22-23
+And Jesus walked in the temple, in Solomon’s porch.

-Antiochus Epiphanes Barbaric Cruelty
+The Barbaric Antiochus Epiphanes

 The Maccabean Revolt

 The Menorah—Festival of Lights

-It could be observed that the "One like the Son of man in the midst of the lampstand (Church)" is foretold in the shemash portion of the menorah.
-Jesus the light of the world (John 8:12) is the source of light for all the other branches which represents the church against the backdrop of a very dark world and is further imaged in this event in that it occurs during the darkest part of the year during winter.
+The "One like the Son of man" amid the lampstand (Church)" is foretold in the "shemash" portion of the Menorah.
+Jesus, the light of the world (John 8:12), is the source of light for all the other branches.
+The Hanukkah Menorah represents the church with Christ at its center, against the backdrop of a very dark world.
+This thought is further illustrated in that it occurs during the darkest part of the year in winter.

 Significance of Oil

 To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
-Amen. ~ Revelation 1:5-6
+Amen.

 The Pharisees and Sadducees

-John chapter 10
+John chapter Ten